anblt/anblt-ant-contrib/README.md

-# Custom Ant Tasks, Types, Selectors, Filters, Mappers and more
+# Custom Ant Tasks, Types, Selectors, Filters and Mappers

 Collection of Custom Ant Tasks, Types, Selectors, Filters, Mappers to be used in build.xml ant build files